How to Paint Crown Molding in 5 Steps

 That said, modern crown molding colors sometimes embrace the subtle excellence of a flat sheen and, instead, utilize a minimalist approach by letting shadows and light play across the surface.
 Matching, and even using the exact same paint as you’ve used for the ceiling, creates a really subdued sense of drama, particularly if you have a double crown installed.
 It’s also vastly easier to paint than gloss against flat because you don’t have to cut it all in with a brush.

-4. Paint Deliberately
+4. Prime and Paint Deliberately

-Crown molding has multiple edges and curved surfaces that can be a challenge to paint, especially if you are working with a large, double-crown situation.
-Starting from one corner, paint the deeper edges in sections that you can reach between ladder moves first, then go back and lay off the larger, curved surfaces before quickly moving to the next section to complete the span.
+Crown molding has multiple edges and curved surfaces that can be a challenge to paint, especially if you are working with a large, double-crown design.
+Starting from one corner, paint the deeper edges in sections that you can reach between ladder moves first, then go back and lay off the larger, curved surfaces before moving to the next section to complete the span.

 Be careful to avoid lap marks and a shoddy-looking paint job, especially with a fast-drying product like a water-based latex paint.
 Keep a wet edge from corner to corner on all parts of the crown before setting up to move on to the next section.

-6. Peel the Tape Before the Paint Dries
+5. Peel the Tape Before the Paint Dries

 "Get the most delicate painter’s tape you can," says Tschudi.
 "I can’t tell you how many times we’ve seen painters tear off painter’s tape after painting, only to remove layers of paint—which requires gypsum, sanding, matching, and repainting to fix.
 A painter can easily lose all profitability with a bad tape tear."